 2021 marks 25 years since Phakama’s first project, Bulang Dikgoro (Open the Gates), an international exchange project in which Young People and Artists from London collaborated with Young People and Artists in South Africa.

-Since that first project in 1996, Phakama has continued to spread our non-heirachiacal methodology of Give & Gain, a process that creates the opportunity for collaborative arts and theatre making; where everyone involved has something to learn and something to teach.
+Since that first project in 1996, Phakama has continued to spread our non-hierarchical methodology of Give & Gain, a process that creates the opportunity for collaborative arts and theatre-making; where everyone involved has something to learn and something to teach.

 2021 Line Up

 We will be updating this section throughout the year so make sure to check regularly to find out how and when you can get involved!

 To kick off Phakama's 25th birthday celebrations our Youth Board hosted our very first Digital Festival called Power to the People, exploring the theme of 'resistance'.
 The workshops ran over Zoom on Sunday 17th January 2021.